Expense accounts are categories in a company’s books that show what day-to-day running costs the business had during a specific time period.

 After direct cost we have variable or indirect costs.
 Unlike fixed costs, they do not remain constant and vary with business activity.
 Meaning, the more a business produces the more variable costs it incurs.
 Examples of variable costs can be raw materials & electricity.

 Now we look at the different types of expense accounts.

 Cost of Goods Sold

 For a manufacturing firm, the cost of goods sold is the cost of procuring raw materials and converting them into finished goods.
-Direct Labor, manufacturing overheads and direct materials may also be included in this cost.
-Moreover, the cost of transporting raw materials and finished goods are also recorded in the same.
-This is an example of a direct cost or a variable cost.
+Labor, manufacturing overheads and direct materials may also be included in this cost, as well as the cost of transporting raw materials and finished goods.

 The cost of goods sold is generally recorded in the upper portion of the income and expenditure account.
 The amount is subtracted from revenues to arrive at the gross profit.

 Operating expenses are the expenses that a company incurs in generating operating revenue.
 It could also be explained as the expenses incurred to run the core operations of an organization.
 Some examples of operating expenses include.